run-x/opta-examples/sourcegraph/README.md

 # What is this?

-This is an example [opta](https://github.com/run-x/opta) configuration file to deploy sourcegraph on AWS.
+This is an example [opta](https://github.com/run-x/opta) configuration file to deploy [Sourcegraph](https://about.sourcegraph.com/) on AWS.

 You can also use this button to fill in the variable fields in the config.